 - By default, you can deploy up to 100 nodes in each cluster.
 To increase the quota, click Submit a ticket to submit a ticket.

 - Before you add an existing ECS instance that is deployed in a Virtual Private Cloud (VPC) network, make sure that an elastic IP address is assigned to the ECS instance, or a Network Address Translation (NAT) gateway is created in the same VPC network for the ECS instance.
 In addition, you must make sure that the node has access to the Internet.
 Otherwise, you may fail to add the ECS instance.

-- Log on to the ACK console.
+- Log on to the Container Service for Kubernetes (ACK) console.

 - In the left-side navigation pane, click Clusters.

-- Find the target node pool and click Scale Out in the Actions column.
+- Find the node pool that you want to scale out and click Scale Out in the Actions column.

-On the Node Pools page, if the node pool status is Scaling, it indicates that the node pool is scaling out.
-After the scale-out is complete, the node pool status becomes Activated.
+- Click Submit.On the Node Pools page, if the Status column shows Scaling for the node pool, it indicates that the node pool is being scaled out.
+After the node pool is scaled out, the Status column shows Active.